daanmichiels/promiseDAG/README.md

 - dependencies between them,

 and create a single promise that resolves when the entire network of promises has been resolved.

+## License

+This project is released under the LGPL-3.0.